Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/readme.md

 - Login to Azure CLI (if not in Cloud shell)

-- Deploy a resource group in your preferred region.
+- Deploy a resource group in your preferred region, where quota is available

 ```powershell
  az group create --resource-group oragroup --location centralindia